smart-on-fhir/cumulus-library/docs/first-time-setup.md

 As a prerequisite, you'll need a copy of python 3.9 or later installed on your system, and you'll need access to an account with access to AWS cloud services.

-You can install directly from pypi by running `pip install cumulus-library-core`.
+You can install directly from pypi by running `pip install cumulus-library`.

 You will also need to make sure your machine is configured correctly to talk to AWS services.
 See the [AWS setup guide](./aws-setup.md) for more information on this.